dreamcatcher-tech/napps/generator/MAP_INSTRUCTIONS.md

 # Project Map Instructions

 **Purpose:**\
-`PROJECT_MAP.md` provides a high-level map of the project’s structure, purpose, and key components.
+`MAP.txt` provides a high-level map of the project’s structure, purpose, and key components.
 It helps new contributors quickly understand the overall layout and logic without too much detail.

 **Key Rules:**